A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: FFT-based homogenization

-In the SPiFOL framework, other Fourier-based shape functions can be also employed (higher order discretization scheme) without sacrificing computational efficiency during either training or evaluation.
+In the SPiFOL framework, other Fourier-based shape functions can also be employed (higher order discretization scheme) without sacrificing computational efficiency during either training or evaluation.
 This flexibility is possible because, based on the resolution used to impose physical constraints, these shape functions only affect the Lippmann-Schwinger operator, which is constructed once before training, see \cite{schneider2021review, lucarini2021fft} for more details.

-The reference material stiffness matrix $\mathbb{C}^0$ is determined by material parameters in the weakest and strongest phases in available microstructures present in the data set \cite{schneider2021review}.
-Moreover, Eq.\,\ref{eq:LippmanSch.Oper} shows the Lippmann-Schwinger operator is defined by having the medium material parameters (the minimum and maximum material parameters are employed in this case).
+The reference material stiffness matrix $\mathbb{C}^0$ is determined by material parameters in the stiffest and softest phases available in the microstructures present in the dataset \cite{schneider2021review}.
+Moreover, Eq.\,\eqref{eq:LippmanSch.OperF} shows the Lippmann-Schwinger operator is defined by having the medium material parameters (the minimum and maximum material parameters are employed in this case).
 The latter results in a fixed operator for all of the samples which share the same phase contrast value.